Subway Startups Survey: Edition I

 We’re not the only folks to notice the takeover of NYC Subways by startups.
 Honestly, it’s hard to miss, and as designers, we’re always spotting what’s on-trend in the No. 1 market in America.

-So, without any further delay, here’s our Q2 2018 review of Subway Startups, in no particular order:
+So, without any further delay, here’s our very first review of Subway Startups, in no particular order:

 No. 1: Roomi